freesemt/open-molass/intro.md

 <font color="orange">WARNING: This site is under construction!</font>

-Open MOLASS is a rewrite of [MOLASS](https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article), a tool for SEC-SAXS data analysis currently ported at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html), designed to be suited for scripting in Jupyter notebooks utilizing Python ecosystem.
+Open MOLASS is a rewrite of [MOLASS](https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article), a tool for SEC-SAXS data analysis currently ported at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html), designed to be suited for scripting in Jupyter notebooks, and aimed at utilizing Python ecosystem.

 Check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.